jpaulm/javafbp-websockets/README.md

 This will display the message `WebSocketServer starting` on the console.

+Alternatively, select Run or Debug under Eclipse.

 There are two simple, almost identical, client HTML5 scripts called `chat1.html` and `chat2.html` in `src/main/resources/scripts`, which support two commands:

 - `complist` will display the contents of any selected jar file (specified in the `Data` field), and
-- `namelist` which just outputs 3 names.
+- `namelist` which just outputs 3 names of restaurants!

-**If you do not see `chat1.html` and `chat2.html` in the Navigator view, click on `Link with Editor` in the Navigator tool bar.**

 To run the test:
 - start `TestWebSockets`
 - open `src/main/resources/scripts/chat1.html` and/or `src/main/resources/scripts/chat2.html` with your favorite web browser

-Apparently selecting the browser for the `chatx` scripts has to be done from File Explorer, rather than under Eclipse.
+It seems that Eclipse does not allow selecting the browser for the `chatx` scripts, so you need to go into Windows File Explorer, and select a web browser.

 There are two `chatx` scripts to allow you to test multiple concurrent users.